james-stoup/emacs-org-mode-tutorial/README.md

 When work was started on this TODO and the state changed, a note was added as a form of documentation.

 **NOTE**
 And here is where all the details go.
-This could be much more involved, but for this example it was reduced to a single line. so
+This could be much more involved, but for this example it was reduced to a single line.

-<a id="org3322f85"></a>
+<a id="org3d48c8e"></a>

 ### Explanation of the TODO Workflow

 The general idea behind all of this is to capture a TODO item, assign it a priority, and save a detailed description of what needs to be done.
 Once that is recorded we can revisit this TODO at a later date and begin working on it.
 Once work has begun the state changes to `IN-PROGRESS`.
 When that happens the user is prompted to write a small note (this is not required, you could leave it blank) and a timestamp is recorded of when the state change happened.
 Finally, once the work has been completed, the note can be set to a done state.
 In these examples the done states are `DONE`, `OBE`, and `WONT-DO`.
 But we are getting ahead of ourselves.
 First let's look at how this was accomplished.

-<a id="org37e1c69"></a>
+<a id="org2cc0363"></a>

 ### Capture Template